Last Updated: April 24, 2024

 Pro Career

-Roger Federer would eventually become the number-one ranked player in the world, a title he held for a record 237 consecutive weeks from February 2004 to August 2008.
+Federer would eventually become the #1 ranked player in the world, a title he held for a record 237 consecutive weeks from February 2004 to August 2008.
 In 2012, Roger lost his first singles medal to Andy Murray at the London 2012 Olympic Games.
 Federer, in 2013, injured his back and struggled to bounce back, causing his rankings to fall.
 However, he regained some of his strength and went on to defeat Richard Gasquet to clinch the Davis Cup in Switzerland.
 He lost the Wimbledon match in 2014 to Novak Djokovic in the final, but later that year defeated both Djokovic and Andy Murray to win the Cincinnati Masters for the seventh time.
 At the US Open, Roger advanced to his first final since 2009.
 In the final, Federer was once again defeated by Djokovic.
 He announced in December 2016 that he would enter the ATP World Tour season with a new coaching team.
-He participated in the 2016 Australian open and, once again, was defeated by Djokovic in four sets.
+He participated in the 2016 Australian Open and, once again, was defeated by Djokovic in four sets.
 He sustained a knee injury and had surgery to repair torn ligaments.
 In July of that year, he announced he would miss the 2016 Olympics and the remainder of the season in order to recover from his knee injury.

-In 2017, Federer played in the Hopman Cup and the Australian Open in January 2017.
+Federer played in the Hopman Cup and the Australian Open in January 2017.
 He won the Australian Open, defeating Rafael Nadal in the final, and it also marked his 100th match at the games.
 Federer lost in the semifinals to Borna Coric in the 2018 Shanghai Masters.
-In 2018, Roger played the French Open for the first time in four years.
+In 2018, Roger played in the French Open for the first time in four years.
 He got to the semifinals but lost to 11-time champion Nadal.
-He skipped the Olympics in Rio that year, due to recovering from yet another knee injury.
-In 2020, Roger began his season at the 2020 Australian Open, and lost his semifinal match to Djokovic and sustained another knee injury.
+He skipped the Olympics in Rio that year due to recovering from yet another knee injury.
+In 2020, Roger began his season at the 2020 Australian Open and lost his semifinal match to Djokovic and sustained another knee injury.
 He subsequently withdrew from further competitions, citing needing time for his knee to recover.
-On September 15, 2022 Roger Federer announced he was retiring from professional tennis, or at least the ATP Tour.
+On September 15, 2022, Roger Federer announced he was retiring from professional tennis, or at least the ATP Tour.
 He has teased a comeback as of May 2023.

 Christopher Lee/Getty Images